johndoherty/freetimesf/src/about.md

 I created Free Time SF because I believe the answers to a lot of our city's problems lie in people taking ownership of their community.
 San Francisco faces complex challenges, but it is also home to a lot of very smart, motivated people.
 By connecting those interested in improving their community with leaders working to solve these problems, we can start making progress.

 I believe the pool of interested volunteers is much larger than most people realize.
 People are always looking to make friends and work on projects that have a positive impact.
-Voluntering can fill this need for a lot of people.
+Volunteering can fill this need for a lot of people.

 Similarly, many organizations could benefit from more help.
 While larger nonprofits have the resources to take on new volunteers and provide a structured volunteer experience, anyone can be a leader in the community.
 All it takes is an idea, some motivation, and a little help.